jieying0805/Sales-Performance-Analysis/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as:

-Which products are top sellers?
+1. Which products are top sellers?
-Which outlet has the best performance?
+2. Which outlet has the best performance?
-What is the overall sales trend?
+3. What is the overall sales trend?
-What are the peak sales periods?
+4. What are the peak sales periods?
-How category sales trends differ from one another?
+5. How does category affect overall sales?
-What is the contribution of each category?
+6. How is the contribution of category?

+### Results/Findings
+The analysis results are summarized as follows:

+1. Rye bread is the top seller.
+2. Pastries is the best-performing category and Outlet 3 is the best-performing outlet in terms of sales.
+3. The company's sales have been fluctuating over the year, with a noticeable peak during the festival and holiday season.
+4. Pastries affect the most of the overall sales trend as it has the largest contribution to the overall sales.

+### Recommendations
+Based on the analysis, we recommend the following actions:

+1. Focus on expanding and promoting Rye bread as well as pastries.
+2. Invest in marketing and promotions during peak sales seasons to maximize revenue.